larryswinger/foilhat.party/README.md

 * On our sister site Rabbit Hole [in its dedicated thread](https://ynpxg2vmxftysze4cxqxao4ylv22vtfptxjk6zwlkilzki4avn23miqd.onion.ly/viewtopic.php?f=17&t=58&p=161#p161).
 This is a forum for skeptics.

-* On our photo / video gallery, which we will place on this website.
+* On our photo / video gallery, which will be accessible from this website.

-We hope to accumulate enough photos/videos to utilize in media projects, open to anyone anywhere, welcome to make their own media project.
-Our hope is this **FoilHat.Party** project may evolve over years to come.

 `More details coming soon.`